The following are some key things that you can do to make your sales pitch script strong and powerful.

-Personal value: When helping clients achieve technical and business improvements, this leads to improvements that impact your clients at a personal level.
+Personal value: Helping clients achieve technical and business improvements leads to improvements that impact your clients at a personal level.
 These appear in the areas such as compensation, career growth, and workload.

-It is important that you include language which will help you to build interest in your sales pitch script.
+It is important that you include language that will help you to build interest in your sales pitch script.

 Connect value with pain: Try displaying a connection between the pain the prospect is experiencing and the value that you’re offering.
 An example is communicating how your value will resolve your prospect’s pain.